coot/ouroboros-network/ouroboros-consensus/docs/interface-CHANGELOG.md

 The internals of each entry are organized similar to https://keepachangelog.com/en/1.1.0/, adapted to our plan explained above.

+## Circa 2022-06-08

+## Added

+- Added `setBlockForging` to `NodeKernel` which must be used to set / control block forging of the consensus layer.
+- We removed the `pInfoBlockForging` record field from the `ProtocolInfo` type.
+- `ProtocolInfo` no longer needs the monad parameter, so we've removed that too.

 ## Circa 2022-04-26

 ### Added